-Blacksmith James Gerlinsky will be demonstrating his forging technique nearby the SCC (exact location TBA).
+Blacksmith James Gerlinsky will be demonstrating his forging technique nearby the SCC on 10th Street (between Subway and Brainsport).
 He will make many small metal leaves, which will be given away to the watching public.

 These evening activities will take place during Nuit Blanche Saskatoon, a free, all-ages nighttime arts festival that showcases and celebrates art and culture.
 Overtaking multiple venues and city streets, the festival will feature projections, sculptural installations, performance, music, theatre, and other forms of contemporary art that will wow festival-goers late into the evening.
 Not only is this festival a chance for citizens of all ages to engage with and enjoy Saskatoon’s thriving arts scene, it offers the unique experience of exploring public spaces late into the night in a safe and fun environment.